Outreach and K-12 Education

 Energy Week

 Every Summer in July, the Energy Institute and the Boys & Girls Clubs of Larimer County collaborate for an Energy Week.
-The event typically is 1-2 days filled with activities and lab demonstrations around the Powerhouse Energy Campus.
+The multi-day event includes activities and lab demonstrations around the Powerhouse Energy Campus.

 Field Trips